crowhound/crowhound/README.md

 </div>

 ## Readme Legend
-If you see the black arrow below it is a collaspable section that opens up to show more stuff
+If you see the black arrow below it is a Collapsible section that opens up to show more stuff
 <details>
-  <summary>Collaspabble example</summary>
+  <summary>Collapsible example</summary>
-  Sections are being formatted into collaspabble sections to make it easer for people to read only what they are interested in.
+  Sections are being formatted into Collapsible sections to make it easer for people to read only what they are interested in.
 </details>